diyefi/Puma-HowTo/doc/spin1/assembly3_map.md

 --/

 **OFF-Board (OEM) MAP**
-/-- 337x260 img/reflow/IMG_0231.JPG "example of off-board (OEM) MAP" Install off-board MAP sensor

-Off Board Manifold Air Pressure (Add these components if you plan on having off board MAP sensor : i.e. OEM MAP)
+/-- 337x260 img/reflow/IMG_0231.JPG "example of off-board (OEM) MAP"Off Board Manifold Air Pressure (Add these components if you plan on having off board MAP sensor : i.e. OEM MAP)

 Using solder paste place beads on all of the following component pads D31, D32, C29.